ouspg/CryptoCourse/Week8Exercises/README.md

 ## Task 2: Getting to know the vulnerabilities of SSL/TLS ##

-Go to the Common Vulenrabilities and Exposures (CVE) [website](https://cve.mitre.org/).
+Go to the Common Vulnerabilities and Exposures (CVE) [website](https://cve.mitre.org/).
 Search for vulnerabilities in the TLS protocol and different versions (1.1, 1.2, 1.3).

 **2.1** Which version has the most listed vulnerabilities in the CVE database?

 **2.2** What is the most severe vulnerability listed for each version of TLS?
 Severity can be measured with the [CVSS](https://nvd.nist.gov/vuln-metrics/cvss) and this information can be accessed by clicking the *Learn more at National Vulnerability Database (NVD)* -link from the CVE listing.
+How does the vulnerability work?
+What cryptographic primitive (if any) is affected?
+At what level of abstraction does the vulnerability appear (theoretical, protocol or implementation)?
+What types of applications does it impact?
+Can you find tools/code from the Internet that implement this attack?
+Are there any news on this vulnerability being used in some data breach/attack?

 **2.3** What is the most recent vulnerability listed for each version of TLS?
+How does the vulnerability work?
+What cryptographic primitive (if any) is affected?
+At what level of abstraction does the vulnerability appear (theoretical, protocol or implementation)?
+What types of applications does it impact?
+Can you find tools/code from the Internet that implement this attack?
+Are there any news on this vulnerability being used in some data breach/attack?

+Feel free to expand the table from Task 1 with the information from this task.

 > Answer the questions above.
 Reference any outside sources that you have used.